A. E. Cogswell: Portsmouth football connections

 Cogswell was an enthusiast of association football and founded Portsmouth Association Football Club, an amateur football team which had Sherlock Holmes creator, Arthur Conan Doyle as their goalkeeper, who played under the pseudonym A.C.
 Smith.

 Portsmouth AFC were disbanded in 1896.
 Although only speculation, many have theorised that Cogswell, a football enthusiast and acquaintance of Brickwood Brewery owner John Brickwood (through his career as a pub architect), may have influenced Brickwood to form a new football club.
 Brickwood became the chairman of the syndicate which formed Portsmouth Football Club on 5 April 1898.

-In 1899, Cogswell designed Fratton Park's first South Stand, called The Grand Stand, which measured "100 feet long with seven rows of seats on the south side" and was built on the southern side of the pitch.

 In 1900, Cogswell built a Brickwoods Brewery public house named "The Pompey" next to Fratton Park at 44 Frogmore Road.
 The owner of the Brickwoods Brewery was John Brickwood, the first chairman of Portsmouth F.C.

-In 1905, Cogswell built a mock Tudor club pavilion in the south west corner of Fratton Park which served as the Portsmouth F.C. club offices and players dressing rooms.
-The pavilion originally featured a tall clock tower spire and a spectator gallery.

-Sadly, in 1925 the original Grand Stand and part of the club pavilion (including its clock tower) were cleared to allow space for a new, larger South Stand built by Archibald Leitch, but the distinctive mock Tudor entrance façade of the pavilion still exists in Frogmore Road today.